 Allow me to address some of the most popular myths and defenses for not spaying or neutering a dog or cat.
 There are so many anthropomorphic statements and misunderstandings about behavior and health on the internet, it is difficult to address them all.

-First I’d like to state an axiom and cardinal rule of science when the data changes so do science and opinions.
-Views and facts are not fixed and an absolute way of being.
-If leaving a dog intact and not spaying or neutering them was shown to cause a dog to live a healthier, longer life, I would also change my opinion on the subject.
-But the facts and science paint a clear picture and the current benefits of spaying and neutering typically far outweigh the negatives.
-So without further ado, I present to you the:
+Before I go any further, I’d like to state an axiom and cardinal rule of science when the data changes so does science.
+Views and facts are not fixed and absolute.
+If leaving a dog intact and not spaying or neutering dogs is shown to cause a dog to live a healthier, longer life, I would also change my opinion on the subject.

 False.
 Does this sound rational to you?
 Any attempt to manipulate an emotional response with anthropomorphism sprinkled on top in place of a valid or compelling argument is an appeal to emotion, not an argument worth defending or having.

 - There is no medical evidence that removing a dog’s testicles or having a dog spayed is medically healthy for them. – False (some of the time).
 Actually, there is scientific evidence that having a dog’s testicles removed may extend your dog’s life by close to 2 years.

 Of course, it also removes the possibility of some types of cancer as well (only in some dogs.
 However it may RAISE the possibility of cancer in others).
 The caveat is, there is contradictory information based on a variety of factors, so each breed, hereditary, and congenital lineage should be individually evaluated.

 As mentioned earlier, spay and neutering Labradors and Golden Retrievers are more dangerous than healthy and are shown to be detrimental to those breeds health.
 So do your research, as with life, research doesn’t sit still and changes all time.